 Let the shrimp cook over medium-high heat on the grill for about 4-6 minutes on each side.

-Brush the kabobs generously with banana pepper sauce and grill for another minute on each side.
+Brush the kabobs generously with sauce and grill for another minute on each side.
 Serve finished kabobs with extra sauce for dipping!

 ⭐ Expert tips

 - Cut the vegetables into the same sized pieces as the shrimp.
 This is the best way to make sure that everything cooks evenly and also makes these kabobs easier to flip.

 - Make prep easier by purchasing shrimp that is already peeled and deveined.
 Tails are optional and can be kept on if you like.